barbeau/gpstest/README.md

 - Don't know where to start?
 Take a look at the issues marked with the [your-first-pr](https://github.com/barbeau/gpstest/labels/your-first-pr) label and comment to let me know if you're interested in working on it.

-- Beta testing - Get early access to new GPSTest versions, and help us squash bugs!
+- Beta testing: Get early access to new GPSTest versions, and help us squash bugs!
 See the [Testing Guide](BETA_TESTING.md) for details.

-- Translating - Want to improve existing translations, or add a new translation?
+- Translating: Want to improve existing translations, or add a new translation?
 Translate on [Transifex](https://www.transifex.com/sean-barbeau/gpstest-android/dashboard/) or see the [Translations](/TRANSLATIONS.md) documentation.

 ## FAQ